The Dangers of

 In Anthroposophical belief, children need to undergo certain diseases.
 The illnesses that are generally associated with childhood play a special role in a young person's development, Anthroposophists believe.
 Children endure particular diseases as they attempt, unconsciously, to overcome the deleterious genetic characteristics they have received from their parents.
 Children need to gain mastery over these traces of inheritance so that their unique spiritual egos (their "I's") can gain proper expression.
-Thus, boys and girls should be allowed to undergo childhood illnesses — and vaccination should generally be rejected, since it can hamper this process.
+Thus, youngsters should be allowed to undergo childhood illnesses — and vaccination should generally be rejected, since it can hamper this process.

 "Childhood diseases...result from a necessary developmental process in which the human being tries to overcome influences from the inherited physical body.
 The child must bring inherited substances into line with his own 'I' ...
 The intensity of this process depends on the degree of conformity between the physical body and the 'I'.
 The bigger the difference, the more intense the harmonization process expressed in these types of disease will have to be.
 This basic concept of the origin of childhood diseases has been complicated by new forms of medication that suppress symptoms (vaccination) ...
 [T]he harmonization process is partly blocked by their use." — Henk Van Oort, ANTHROPOSOPHY A-Z (Rudolf Steiner Press, 2011), p.
 20. (The parenthetical reference to vaccination occurs in the text; I did not add it.)

 Humans come to this world with a potentially ideal human form, but various vicissitudes — such as the inheritance of physical flaws from one's parents — interfere.
-Illness, then, is at least in part a rebellion of the system against the flaws imposed on it.
+Illness, then, is at least in part a rebellion of the bodily system against the flaws imposed on it.
 To cure disease means restoring the possibility that one may realize her/his ideal form.
 Seen in this light, illness is a blessing — it brings us closer to perfection.
 Anthroposophical doctor L.F.C.
 Mees makes just this point in his book BLESSED BY ILLNESS (Anthroposophic Press, 1983):